salrashid123/aws_hmac/README.md

 This makes it a bit complicated on how to use an embedded key for an SDK which never sees the light of day outside of an HSM.

-The workaround employed in this repo is a two step process to get a temp  `AWS_SECRET_ACCESS_KEY`:
+The workaround employed in this repo is a two step process to get a temporary  `AWS_SECRET_ACCESS_KEY` _derived_ from an initial Signerv4 request:

 1. use the HSM embedded HMAC key to generate an AWS API call for either: